 They will come to the adoption day with their parents - 188

 Almost 300 students are interested in adopting dogs and spending time with them.

-Nearly 200 have declared they will come with their parents to adoption day.
+Nearly 200 have declared they will come with their parents to the adoption day.

-More than 100 think their parents would agree to adopt and to the payment.
+More than 100 think their parents would agree to adopt and to pay.

 Go / No Go